 - Immuno-chemotherapy, such as the monoclonal antibody brentuximab vedotin, which is given intravenously and may be combined with the chemotherapy drugs doxorubicin, vinblastine and dacarbazine

-- High-dose chemotherapy plus a stem cell transplant, which is recommended for people who have a recurrence of Hodgkin lymphoma or who have not had a good response to chemotherapy.
+- High-dose chemotherapy plus a stem cell transplant, which is recommended for people who have a recurrence of Hodgkin's lymphoma or who have not had a good response to chemotherapy.

-Newer drugs have been developed for patients with recurrent Hodgkin lymphoma, including an immunotherapy called “checkpoint inhibitors.”
-These drugs are given intravenously and can affect the tumor microenvironment, altering factors around the tumor cells that contribute to the growth of the cells, and allowing the body’s own immune system to fight against the tumor cells.
-These drugs have been highly effective in patients with Hodgkin lymphoma.
+Newer drugs have been developed for patients with recurrent Hodgkin's lymphoma, including an immunotherapy called “checkpoint inhibitors.”
+These drugs are given intravenously and can alter factors around the tumor cells that contribute to the growth of the cells.
+This allows the body’s own immune system to fight against the tumor cells.
+These drugs have been highly effective in patients with Hodgkin's lymphoma.

 In young children, chemotherapy may be favored over radiation therapy, which can have long-term complications and impair muscle and bone growth in those who have not yet reached their full body size.

-What is the outlook for people with Hodgkin lymphoma?
+What is the outlook for people with Hodgkin's lymphoma?

-Hodgkin lymphoma is treatable.
-About 90% of people with early-stage Hodgkin lymphoma are cured.
+Hodgkin's lymphoma is treatable.
+About 90% of people with early-stage Hodgkin's lymphoma are cured.
 Among people with more advanced disease, the cure rate is lower.
 Younger people respond to treatment better than older adults, and females tend to respond to treatment more successfully than males.

-What makes Yale Medicine unique in its management of Hodgkin lymphoma?
+What makes Yale Medicine unique in its management of Hodgkin's lymphoma?

 “The lymphoma program at Yale has extensive experience in the treatment of Hodgkin lymphoma,” says Dr. Foss.
 “Cutting edge chemotherapy treatments and novel immunotherapies are offered, and the Yale Radiation Oncology physicians and staff have worked with individual patients to lower the doses of radiation to normal tissues and to optimize outcomes with radiation.
 Our survivorship program is available for patients who have completed therapy to assess and support patients as they recover from treatment and to help them to resume a full and active life.”